naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab03.md

 In this lab, we'll create an Air Gap in AWS.

-1. Configure your AWS CLI with the credentials you received from RHDP:
+1. Configure your AWS CLI with the credentials you received from RHDP.
+Be sure to use the `us-east-1` region:
    ```execute
    aws configure
    ```
-2. Create a key pair and import it to AWS:
+2. Create a key pair and import it to AWS.
+We're going to use this to SSH into our **prep system** and **bastion server**:
    ```execute
    ssh-keygen -f ./disco_key